cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 I'm always amazed by the passion of everyone involved in FOSDEM organizations.
 Every year the conference is a huge success, and this is just thanks to volunteers who spend their free time organizing it.
 Only in 2019, it was attended by **more than 8000 developers with over 700 sessions**.

 Moreover, FOSDEM has something like _special_ for me: it was the first international conference I've ever been to.
 Initially, I was really hesitant on the content.
 With 700+ sessions it's obviously really hard to _crawl_ the agenda and find the best content.
-But then I realized that you don't go to FOSDEM **just for the content**.
+But then I realized that you don't go to FOSDEM **just** for the content.

 FOSDEM is first of all an opportunity to **meet with the open source community**.
 Every time I feel so much inspired by all the new connections, stories and projects that I found during the two days of the event.